Codeception/codeception.github.com/_posts/2012-01-20-starting-acceptance.markdown

 $ codecept run acceptance
 {% endhighlight %}

-A result should be seen:
+A result should be shown:

 {% highlight bash %}
-<source>Suite acceptance started
+Suite acceptance started
 Trying to see front page of my site (StartPageCept) - Ok

 Time: 1 second, Memory: 21.00Mb